robocomp/robocomp/README.md

     cd robocompDSL/DSLEditor
     ./DSLEditor

-Check that you have a *RoboComp* tab in the upper bar of the window and that the *robocomp* directory appears in the Project Explorer (left panel).
-If it does not, right click in the *Project Explorer* panel and select *import*.
+Check that you have a *RoboComp* tab in the upper bar of the DSLEditor window and that the *robocomp* directory appears in the Project Explorer (left panel).
+If it does not, right click inside the *Project Explorer* panel and select *import*.
 Then select *General* and then *Existing Projects into Workspace*.
 Then select your *robocomp* directory and push *Finish*.

 Now we need to bring up some handy tabs in the lower pane.
 Select the *Window* tab in the upper bar, then *Show View*, then *Other* and again *Other*.
 Select now *Interfaces* and double-click on it.
 Go back to the main window.